Introduction

 - Inspect under-sink plumbing and dishwasher hoses

-9. Remodel Upgrades That Make Your Kitchen Easier to Keep Clean
+9. Remodel Upgrades That Make Kitchens Easier to Keep Clean

-If your kitchen is dated, certain materials and layouts will naturally reduce odors and maintenance.
+If your kitchen is dated, certain materials and layouts naturally reduce odors and maintenance.
+These upgrades are especially useful in humid Texas homes.

 - Quartz countertops – non-porous, stain-resistant, easy to wipe clean

-- Large-format floor tiles – fewer grout lines to trap dirt and smells
+- Large-format tile – fewer grout lines to trap grease and odors

-- Undermount sinks – no exposed rim for grime to sit on
+- Undermount sink – no exposed rim for grime to collect

-- Built-in trash & recycling pull-outs – hide odors and keep bins off the floor
+- Trash/recycling pull-outs – hides odor sources and keeps bins off the floor

-- Ducted range hood – vents smells outdoors instead of recirculating them
+- Ducted range hood – vents odors outdoors instead of recirculating

 Final Thoughts